animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-All `Configurers` provided by Spring Data for Apache Geode take two bits of information in the callback: the name of the bean created in the Spring container by the annotation and a reference to the `FactoryBean` used by the annotation to create and configure the Apache Geode
+All `Configurers` provided by Spring Data for GemFire take two bits of information in the callback: the name of the bean created in the Spring container by the annotation and a reference to the `FactoryBean` used by the annotation to create and configure the Apache Geode